hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/converter.md

 ## Example

-Let's consider the case of an Oracle database column `DECIMAL(4)` is used to represent a boolean value, a type that Oracle does not support.
+Let's consider the case of an Oracle database column `DECIMAL(4)` that is used to represent a boolean value &mdash; a type that
+Oracle does not support.
 The column considers the numeric values zero (0) as `false` and one (1) as `true`.
 The table could be created as:

 ```sql
 create table patient (